NoLackOfIdeas/CNCpanel-LinuxCNC-Ethercat-ESP32-ESPnow/README.md

-# IntegratedTHIS IS WORK-IN-PROGRESS --> NOT fully working yet!!!
+# THIS IS WORK-IN-PROGRESS --> NOT fully working yet!!!

 # Integrated Dual-ESP32 HMI for LinuxCNC